ueberauth/guardian/README.md

 resource = MyApp.Guardian.Plug.current_resource(conn)
 ```

-Creating with custom claims and options
+Creating with custom claims and options:

 ```elixir
 # Add custom claims to a token